ABOUT THE PROJECT: GEORGIA

 The project has been designed to minimize disruption to the traveling public.
-In order to continuously maintain traffic flow on I-89 during construction, trenchless technology will be used to mine two tunnels through the roadway embankments.
-This relatively innovative technology will allow the new culverts to be put in place without disrupting the highway.
+In order to continuously maintain traffic flow on I-89 during construction, trenchless technology was used to mine two tunnels through the roadway embankments.
+This relatively innovative technology allows the new culverts to be put in place without disrupting the highway.
 A precast concrete arch will be created for the new culvert.
-To create the tunnel under the highway so that this arch can be installed, the excavation will be done by SEM method (selected to minimize disruption to I-89 traffic).
+To create the tunnel under the highway so that this arch can be installed, the excavation was done by SEM method (selected to minimize disruption to I-89 traffic).
 SEM means Sequential Excavation Method in which excavation is done mostly by hand and small equipment.
 The surrounding soil is stabilized by driving pieces of tubing and rebar into the soil.
 Then excavation takes place in small segments of 4 feet or so, followed by application of a layer of “shotcrete”.
 Shotcrete refers to a process in which compressed air forces mortar or concrete through a hose and nozzle onto a surface at a high velocity to stabilize that surface.
 Once the shotcrete is sprayed, the excavation continues further into the bank beneath the highway.
 After the tunnel daylights on the other side, the precast arch can be rolled into place.

 Specific traffic restrictions on I-89 will be limited to temporary lane and/or shoulder closures.
 These travel restrictions will occur only at non-peak travel times.
 During peak travel hours I-89 will maintain two 12-foot travel lanes and two-foot shoulders.